Recuerda que vas a morir. Remember that you will die.

 La primera vez que alguien trabaja con Memento Mori como pregunta activa, lo que aparece es una lista.
 Cosas que sabe que debería hacer.
 Conversaciones que lleva postergando porque el día a día siempre gana.
 The first time someone works with Memento Mori as a live question, what surfaces is a list.
 Things they know they should be doing.
 Conversations they've been postponing because daily noise always wins.

 En la prácticaIn practice Una vez a la semana, antes del cierre del viernes: escribe tres cosas que postergaste esa semana.
 Pregúntate: si supiera que el tiempo disponible para este proyecto se acaba este mes, ¿qué haría diferente el lunes?
-La respuesta es tu agenda real.
 Once a week, before Friday's close: write three things you postponed that week.
 Ask yourself: if I knew the available time for this project ends this month, what would I do differently on Monday?
-That answer is your real agenda.

 ¿Qué harías diferente esta semana si lo tomaras en serio?
 What would you do differently this week if you took it seriously?